Welcome to the UW Bothell MA in Cultural Studies!

 You will need to obtain your PAC in order to register for courses.
 In order to do this please log back into your application and click on “status” to find your PAC and student number.
 You will need to use the PAC and student number to create your UW NetID.
 Please do not share your PAC with anyone.
 If you forget your PAC, you must visit the UW Bothell Admissions Office in person to reset the code.

 Follow the instructions to create your NetID.
 You will be asked to choose a UW NetID as well as a password.
-If you need assistance setting up your UW NetID, please call C & C at (206) 543-5970.
+If you need assistance setting up your UW NetID, please call (206) 543-5970.

-Before you can register for courses, please fill out the Measles Immunity Verification form (PDF) and return it to the Registrar’s Office per the instructions on the form.
+Attached is the Measles Immunity Verification form (.pdf) for you to please fill out and return to the Registrar’s Office per the instructions on the form.
 There is also additional information available regarding this requirement.

 You will also need to register for one 5-credit BCULST (Cultural Studies) elective in Autumn Quarter.
-There are three courses you can choose from, please read over the course flyers for details.
+There are three courses you can choose from, please read over the attached course flyer for details (.pdf) (ONLY the BCULST classes).
 You can also look into the instructors on their faculty pages.
 All available courses are also listed on the Current Courses webpage.
 The SLN numbers, required to register, are found on Time Schedule and also listed with each course below.

 BCULST 593A Topics in Cultural Studies: Writing the Americas

-BCULST 593B Topics in Cultural Studies: Commercial Sex Work, Sexual Health, and Global Human Rights
+BCULST 593B Topics in Cultural Studies: Black Arts West

 Once you have created your UW NetID, log on to MyUW using your UW NetID and password.

 After making your course selections, click Update Schedule at the bottom of the Registration Screen.
-Your selections will be accepted only if all sections are available and there are no restrictions that would prevent you from registering (such as prerequisites).
+Your selections will be accepted only if all sections are available and there are no restrictions that would prevent you from registering.
 Messages will appear on the right side of the screen to alert you to any problems.
 Make any necessary revisions and resubmit.

 After registering, you may log on to MyUW as often as you like to check the status of sections, list your confirmed schedule, add or drop courses, or check your account balance.
 You may contact the Registrar’s Office at (425) 352-5240 for assistance with registration.